CEO of Cancer Trials Ireland

 “They also get the support of the cancer research team which is there to help them at every step of the way and talk to them about any questions they may have at any time; before, during or after appointments.”

-Looking to the future, Mulroe says that Cancer Trial Ireland has been making important strategic changes in recent years to grow the number of people who can take part in cancer drug trials.
+Looking to the future, Mulroe says that Cancer Trial Ireland has been making important strategic changes in recent years.
+This to grow the number of people who can take part in cancer drug trials.

 “We want the number of people with cancer who take part in cancer drug clinical trials to double from 3% to 6%.
 This would involve the Exchequer increasing its investment in cancer trials by €2.5 million a year.

 “We also want the health service to redefine the role of cancer trials within the health service.
-We want the HSE to accept that cancer trials are treatment options that people with cancer are entitled to choose from.
+We want the HSE to accept that cancer trials are in fact treatment options.
+Whick people with cancer are entitled to choose from.
 They are not outliers.”

 “The alternative to this is that we could miss out on the opportunities that are waiting for us on the horizon.”